Arrrlekino/Arrrlekino/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently have internship on the Quartix
+- 🔭 I’m currently internship Ruby on Rails at Quartix
 - 🌱 I’m currently learning Tailwindcss...
 - 👯 I’m looking for job as Full Stack Ruby on Rails
 - 🤔 I’m looking for help with news of Ruby7